 Available statistics indicate that in general museums are not attracting an acceptable share of tourists.
-A case study of tourists visiting Valletta provides a more detailed picture as to their preferences for sites and attractions in the city.
+A case study of tourists visiting Valletta provides a more detailed picture as to preferences for tourist attractions in the city.
 This case study identifies those historic sites and museums that are not popular with tourists in spite of their high value and potential as tourist attractions.
-The attached table summarises the situation in respect of sites in Valletta visited by tourists.
+The attached table summarises the situation in respect of sites in Valletta visited by tourists: